rajrajhans/phoenix-elixir-nix-starter/README.md

 The idea is to have a ready to go phoenix project setup with Nix, along with some extra bells and whistles (see [Features](#features)).

-The existing phoenix project is generated using `mix phx.new` with Phoenix 1.7.2, but it is easy (execute `run clean.phx`) to rip out all the phoenix related files and start from scratch with a new `mix phx.new` command as needed.
+The existing phoenix project is generated using `mix phx.new` with Phoenix 1.7.2, but it is easy (execute `run delete.phx`) to rip out all the phoenix related files and start from scratch with a new `mix phx.new` command as needed.

 ## Features Todo